llm-operator/docs/docs/source/inference.rst

 .. code-block:: console

-   llmo auth api-keys create --name <key name>
+   llmo auth api-keys create <key name>

 You can then pass the API key to initialize the OpenAI client and run the completion: